 Which happens, sometimes.
 Like when a customer orders Delta True Blue pansies and decides, when she comes to pick them up, that she really wants Delta Blue with Blotch.
-(We let her switch.)
+(The drama.)

 Or when someone who is not “authorized” tries to put her hands in the order form box.
 That’s not cool.

-Or (and honestly, this is the stuff of garden club nightmares) when we run out of flowers.
+Or (and this is the stuff of garden club nightmares) when we run out of flowers.